We’ve built a Chinese and Korean language quiz to estimate how many TV drama words you know. Here is how it works.

 Since in Chinese writing there are no spaces to indicate where one word ends and another begins, we take an additional step of splitting sentences into individual words, or tokens, using a word tokenization tool.
 For example, a sentence 妳放心我已经请我的会计在处理了 is split as follows:

 Note that in case of English or Korean, we would need to perform an additional stemming step.
 For instance, a word “walk” in English has different forms, such as “walking”, “walked”, “walks”, “walkable”.
 In contrast, Chinese words don’t take on affixes, so words produced by a tokenizer are all considered word types without a need for stemming.

 Next, we look at word frequencies.
 For example, we find that the 10 most common words in Chinese dramas are:

+At times, a specific word may be used a lot in a single drama, but not much elsewhere; that’s why we only include words that appear across at least 10 different dramas.
 After removing rare words, we match the remaining drama words against the entries in our in-house Chinese-English dictionary.
-Our final list comprises of about 14K most common Chinese drama words.
+Our final list comprises of about 6K most common Chinese drama words.

 How is the Korean drama word list created?

 To create the Korean Drama Vocab Quiz, we take all the Korean dramas on Viki together with all their original language subtitles.